-- A signed and dated letter from the Principal Investigator or treating physician on institution letterhead documenting the withdrawal of consent. - A signed and dated letter from the study participant's power of attorney or guardian documenting the withdrawal of consent on the participant's behalf.
+- A signed and dated letter from the study participant documenting the withdrawal of consent (preferred). - A clinic note from the research record documenting the date of phone conversation with study participant and the withdrawal of consent. - A signed and dated letter from the Principal Investigator or treating physician on institution letterhead documenting the withdrawal of consent. - A signed and dated letter from the study participant's power of attorney or guardian documenting the withdrawal of consent on the participant's behalf.

-The statement indicates whether the patient is withdrawing consent solely for clinical follow-up or if both clinical and survival follow-up are refused.
+The statement indicates whether the patient is withdrawing consent solely for clinical follow-up or if both clinical and survival followup are refused.
 The following is the suggested wording for the refusal statement: